Edge add-ons Manifest V3 migration tracker

 To be fair, ChromeStats is able to provide much of the functionality on this site for free thanks to ads.
 We do not like ads either, and we use adblocker ourselves, though we recognize the financial benefits of showing ads.
 However, we do not believe that the changes in Manifest V3, as it stands, is well-justified.
 We are sharing the migration tracker below to help track the current status of Manifest V3 migration.

-According to Microsoft Edge's official timeline, Manifest V2 addons will stop working in Edge in June 2023.
 Overall, Manifest V3 is still poorly adopted by Edge add-on developers.
-As of today, only 36.69% of all items in Edge Add-on Store have migrated to Manifest V3.
-If the timeline is strictly followed, the vast majority of Edge add-on may stop working.
+As of today, only 47.70% of all items in Edge Add-on Store have migrated to Manifest V3.
+The rollout of Manifest V3 and deprecation of Manifest V2 has been delayed many times.
+Please refer to the Microsoft Edge's official timeline for when Manifest V2 will stop working.